usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

         system_technical_name: Who is the system technical POC
         system_technical_title: What is their title within their organization
         system_technical_organization: What organization does the system technical POC work with
-        system_technical_address: What is the organization street adress
+        system_technical_address: What is the organization street address
         system_technical_city: What city is the organization based out of
         system_technical_state: What state is the organization based out of
         system_technical_zip: What is the zip code for the organization